sergioisidoro/gear2AjaxProxy/README.md

-On the Function onRecieve, create a HTTP request sent to the URL, get the response, and send back to device
+On the Function onRecieve, in the PoviderService, create a HTTP request sent to the URL, get the response, and send back to device

 	public void onReceive(int channelId, byte[] data) {